NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 ## Genome Indices on Biowulf

-Going right to the source to download the GTF and FASTA is a great way of makign sure you are using the most up-to-date version.
+Going right to the source to download the GTF and FASTA is a great way of making sure you are using the most up-to-date version.

 However, Biowulf also provides centrally-maintained [scientific reference databases](https://hpc.nih.gov/refdb/index.php) for users, which includes many pre-generated genome indices for various alignment software.

 According to that page, STAR indices are all kept in a directory: `/fdb/STAR_indices`, which contains the following files and subdirectories:

 ```
 00init.sh  01build.sh       03check_repo.sh  2.6.1c  2.7.10b  2.7.3a  2.7.8a  refdb.yml 00lib.sh   02dedup_existing.sh  2.5.4 2.7.0f  2.7.11b  2.7.6a  2.7.9a  repo
 ```

 Navigating further into 2.7.11b (indices built using the most recent version of STAR on Biowulf), we can eventually get to the ENCODE human genome versions: